Colli10628/TextChat/README.md

 #Compilation Instructions:

-Just install gradle and Java 8, cd into the directory and run :`gradle --daemon build`
+Just install gradle and Java 8, cd into the directory and run :`gradle --daemon build` or `gradle --daemon shadowJar`

 #Running:

-`cd build/classes/main`

-`java textchat.TextChat 15032` for the server or `java textchat.TextChat 15032 localhost` for the client
+`gradle --daemon run` or `cd build/libs && java -jar TextChat-all.jar`

+1. Click the server button on the launcher if you want to run it in server mode.
+Give your users the port and external ip (or the internal ip if they're on your network.)

+2. Enter the port, username and ip you want to connect to.

+3. You should see a list of other users connected to the same server.